vaystays/api/source/index.html.md

 Below webhook events can be availed in Promotions:

-1. Promotion Creation Webhook
+1. Promotion Creation

-2. Promotion Update Webhook and
+2. Promotion Update and

-3. Promotion Delete Webhook
+3. Promotion Delete

 ## Promotion Creation
 > The above webhook triggers JSON structure like this: